The Best Flounder Light: 4 Things to Look For

 A flounder gigging light can truly make or break a flounder gigging trip.
 They’re among the most important flounder gigging supplies next to a flounder gig.
 There are many flounder gigging lights to choose from, so we’re going to break down the 4 most important features to look for in a flounder light.

 Flounder are found lying on the sea floor, usually covered in sand or doing their best to blend into their surrounding environment.
 Utilizing a light that is capable of penetrating through the water and illuminating the bottom is extremely important.
-Utilizing a high brightness flounder gigging lights are one of the most important features there are, but when optimized with the correct color tone for the current water conditions it can be a true game changer.
+Utilizing high brightness flounder gigging lights are some of the most important features there are, but when optimized with the correct color tone for the current water conditions it can be a true game changer.